Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda: The simplified proof and normalisation of a Brunerie number

 It turns out that not only Chapter 4, but also Chapters 5--6 can be avoided.
-As conjectured by Brunerie, it would be possible to do this by simply normalizing the Brunerie number.
-While we still cannot normalize his original definition of it, we can at least provide a computation of a substantially simplified Brunerie number.
+As conjectured by Brunerie, it would be possible to do this by simply normalising the Brunerie number.
+While we still cannot normalise his original definition of it, we can at least provide a computation of a substantially simplified Brunerie number.
 This is defined via a more tractable description of the isomorphism $\tyIso{\func{$\pi$}_3(\sphere{2})}{\bZ}$ as a composition of simpler isomorphisms, relying on an alternative definition of $\func{$\pi$}_3$ in terms of $\JoinS$.
 The idea is then to trace $[i_2,i_2] : \func{$\pi$}_3(\sphere{2})$ step by step through these isomorphisms.
-This gives a sequence of new Brunerie numbers and one of these quite surprisingly normalizes to $- 2$ in \CubicalAgda in a matter of seconds.
+This gives a sequence of new Brunerie numbers and one of these normalises to $- 2$ in \CubicalAgda in a matter of seconds.